 - Evilo sells olive oils and balsamic vinegars with many different flavor infusions.
 All of their olive oil is imported from Spain and is 100% extra virgin olive oil with natural infusions.
-The balsamic vinegars are imported from Italy and also naturally infused.
+The balsamic vinegars are imported from Italy and are also naturally infused.
 When you walk in you can sample any of the oils and vinegars you’d like!
-We loved the garlic, meyer lemon, and chili pepper infused olive oils as well as the lavender, strawberry, and fig infused balsamic vinegars.
+We loved the garlic, Meyer lemon, and chili pepper-infused olive oils as well as the lavender, strawberry, and fig-infused balsamic vinegars.

 Enjoy A Wine Tasting at Bathhouse Row Winery